 At this garden, you will find some types of bamboo like yellow bamboo, giant bamboo, lemang bamboo, etc. Giant bamboo has original name Dendrocalamus Giganteus, It is native to Myanmar, China, and Thailand.
 It was brought Myanmar, and was planted in 1928.
 Bamboo is a great material for making traditional house, bridge, paper, water drainage, furniture, handicraft, cooking, musical instrument, etc. The young bamboo (rebung) can be cooked to make a soup or salad.

 Orchid house was built in 2000.
 It is a house for preserving and displaying orchid species from indonesia and also hybrid orchids that are flowering.
 The house also sells bottled orchid species.

-It is also called corpse flower due to its very strong unpleasant odor when blooming.
-It was named Rafflessia in honor of Sir Stamford Raffles when he was leading an expedition in a forest in Bengkulu (Sumatra island) to look for this flower.
+Same as Amorphophallus Titanum, this flower is also called corpse flower due to its very strong unpleasant odor when blooming.
+This flower has name Rafflesia Arnoldii in honor of Sir Stamford Raffles.
+Stamford Raffles was the Indonesia governor in the British colonial period.
+He lead an expedition in a forest in Bengkulu (Sumatra island) to look for this flower.
 The flower is hard to locate because the buds take many months to develop and the flower lasts for only a few days.
 The flower lives as a parasite on several vines and can grows up to 1 meter in diameter.